sheikhazad/Chcken_Eggs_Solution_By_Singleton_DP/README.md

 Let's show this by using programs:

-A] Possible Failed case: Global variables
+A] Possible Failed case: Global variables ==> See all FailedXXX.hpp/cpp files

  1) FailedMain.cpp has a global variable - FailedEgg oFE
  2) FailedEgg.cpp has a global variable  - FailedChicken oFC and FailedEgg constructor calls oFC.displayChicken()